 Engaging young people in routine outcome monitoring

-Join us for our 90 minute online training webinar - led by Lee Atkins, Programme Officer - where he will introduce participants to what young people think about routine outcome measures, a right’s-based model in participation and how to feedback, on the feedback.
+Join us for our 90 minute online training webinar - led by Rachael Stemp, Participation in Research Officer - where she will introduce participants to what young people think about routine outcome measures, a right’s-based model in participation and how to feedback, on the feedback.